About Chess Journalists of America

 Though mostly known for the awards, the CJA also has a variety of other foci.
 We work towards the preservation of our history through journals and the “US Chess: A Living History”: an oral history project designed to capture the recollections of those who have been heavily involved in US Chess at the national level as well as those who have been key on the regional level.
 Through our journal, The Chess Journalist, we strive to encourage authors to share their interests and thoughts in articles that inform, inspire, and educate others about not only the game of chess, but the world in which it exists.

 As an organization comprised entirely of volunteers, we are always looking for people who are interested in giving back to the chess community through judging, writing, historical research, or via any of numerous other options.
-Simply contact Joshua Anderson via email if you have an idea for an article or would like to get started with research or judging.
-We’d love to have you!
+Simply email Mark Capron if you have an idea for an article or Joshua Anderson for other matters.
+We’d love to have you join us!